ikkentim/LogiFrame/README.md

 During developement the Library has only been tested with a G15 v2 keyboard, but should also work with the other mentioned devices.

-Source code contains:

-	-the LogiFrame Library
-	-a Test application
-	-an application for GTA: San Andreas (INCOMPLETE!)
-	-an application for Spotify
-	-an application for Call of Duty 4: Modern Warfare Server Information -an application with the Bitonic Bitcoin exchange rate